Costochondritis is a localized inflammation of the area where the rib bones attach to the cartilage of the breastbone (sternum).

 What causes chest pain?
 If you have chest pain, does it mean you're having a heart attack?
 Take the quiz to learn what diseases...

+Do you have sternum pain or rib pain?
 What is costochondritis?
-Learn about costochondritis symptoms such as chest pain.
-Explore costochondritis treatment options.
+Learn about costochondritis symptoms such as chest wall pain and...